xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

 This block describes experiments and protocols that can:

 * test the coherence of the Q009 encoding,
-* distinguish between different odd-perfect tension encodings,
+* distinguish between different odd perfect tension encodings,
 * provide evidence for or against particular parameter choices within the admissible set.

 They do **not** prove or disprove the existence of odd perfect numbers.
 They only test the chosen TU encoding.